sarthak/Modular-Third-Person-Camera/README.md

 The camera is actually a collection of 3 gameobjects :- Main Camera, Container (Parent of Main Camera) and Root (Parent of Container).

 root > container > camera

+This chain is mainly to ease the process of transformation by providing 3 transforms instead of one.
+Basically, all the movment actions are carried by root.
+All the orbiting and lookat actions are carried by container.
+Camera transform should only be modified for special effects like camera setback on explosion etc.

 Set the initial position of root to the position of player.
 Adjust the container to any position you feel is good.
 And don't really bother with camera.
 Just make sure the following -